Edisonpryce/Alx_closet/README.md

 - Install all the requirements `pip install -r requirements.txt`
 - Set your enviromental variables by .env file 'export' command on linux `export MYSQL_USER=username, export MYSQL_PWD=yourpassword, export MYSQL_HOST=hostname, export MYSQL_DB=database`
+- A database needs to be setup first before the launch of the application
+- python(3) app.py to start the flask application

 # Bugs